Health Equity Division Staff and Contact Information

 pronouns: she/her/hers

-Prior to joining the Health Equity Strategy and Innovation Division, Lee worked with Infectious Disease Epidemiology Prevention and Control as an International Health Fellow, where she led the maintenance of directories of organizations serving diverse communities and supported initiative newsletters that focused on traveler’s health.
+Prior to joining the Health Equity Strategy and Innovation Division, Ong worked with Infectious Disease Epidemiology Prevention and Control as an International Health Fellow, where she led the maintenance of directories of organizations serving diverse communities and supported initiative newsletters that focused on traveler’s health.
 She aims to champion health equity in her work and is passionate about increasing accessibility to health resources that empower community members to make the best-informed decisions about their health.
 She is excited to be finishing up her bachelor of science degree in health at the University of Minnesota, with an emphasis in public health.
 Outside of school and work, she enjoys recharging with my loved ones, thrifting unique finds, and fishing with her partner.

 Ong.Lee@state.mn.us